Example of Conditional Statements

 [expression for item in iterable if condition]

-is the current item in the iteration, but it is also the outcome, which can be manipulated before it ends up like a list item in the new list.item
+expressionis the current item in the iteration, but it is also the outcome, which can be manipulated before it ends up like a list item in the new list.itemis the current iteration/item.iterableis any object that can return its elements one at a time, such as a list, a tuple, a string, etc.conditionis like a filter that only accepts the items that evaluate asTrue.

 For example, if you want to create a list of squares for even numbers from 0 to 9, you can use a list comprehension with a conditional statement to filter out odd numbers.